elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

     Allow to extract all files in this directory and all sub-directories.
     This option is not always available.
     Directories tree is keeped.
+  + Extract sub-directories to "entryname"...
+    Like previous option but the directory "entryname" will be created in the folder selected and everything will be extracted in it.
   + Expand all
     This will expand all nodes.
   + Collapse all